-Figure 8: Predictions of several major reaction model codes for the (n,x) reactions leading to the production of 32Si and 225Ac.
+Figure 8: Predictions of several major reaction modeling codes for the (n,x) reactions leading to the production of 32Si and 225Ac.
 Differences of up to an order of magnitude are commonly seen.

-The large uncertainties in reaction modeling at these energies means that direct measurement of the reaction cross sections themselves is needed in order to provide the information needed to design a targets capable of efficiently producing the radionuclides of interest.
+The large uncertainties in reaction modeling at these energies means that direct measurement of the reaction cross sections themselves is necessary in order to design targets capable of efficiently producing the radionuclides of interest.
 Fortunately, and in contrast to the astrophysical case, most of the reactions of interest for radionuclide production take place on stable targets and are therefore experimentally accessible.

-The preferred method for measuring these cross sections involves foil activation, in which one or more well-characterized thin foil(s) is/are irradiated at a single beam energy and a well-measured current, and the residual radioactive are quantified through off-line alpha, beta, gamma, or electron spectroscopy [Gra16, Voy18b].
+The preferred method for measuring cross sections involves foil activation, in which one or more well-characterized thin foil(s) are irradiated at a single beam energy and a well-measured current, and the residual radioactivities are quantified through off-line alpha, beta, gamma, or electron spectroscopy [Gra16, Voy18b].
 In this case the reaction cross section can be deduced from the number of residual nuclei formed via the equation: